 The real-time performance of applications developed using ROS~2 is often not only affected by the scheduling mechanism of ROS~2 itself.
 As discussed in Section~\ref{sec:beyondros2}, lower-level middleware, such as the DDS, may also have a substantial impact on the timing performance since they are in charge of delivering messages according to publish-subscribe.
 This section first discusses them, and then presents several works related to how ROS~2 computational activities can selectively process incoming messages.

-\textbf{Lower-Level Middleware (DDS).} In ROS~2, communication occurs in two main ways: \emph{intra-process} and \emph{inter-process} communication.
+\textbf{Intra-Process Communication and Lower-Level Middleware (DDS).} In ROS~2, communication occurs in two main ways: \emph{intra-process} and \emph{inter-process} communication.
 Intra-process communication, which handles message exchanges within the same executor, is optimized to avoid unnecessary copies when sending messages from publishers to subscribers.

+Intra-process communication has been recently characterized by Luo et al.~\cite{luo2025scalability}, who showed that its overhead is not constant and can vary based on the message configuration, workload structure, and usage semantics.
+To improve scalability, the paper proposes guidelines for configuring intra-process communication and an allocation-free message pooling mechanism.

 In contrast, inter-process communication manages the more complex task of connecting publishers and subscribers across different executors, often on separate machines, and relying on the underlying DDS middleware.
 Because the performance of distributed robotic systems hinges on the efficiency of this layer, most real-time research has focused on analyzing the overheads of inter-process communication.